grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios.md

 Different scenario configurations can affect many different aspects of your system, including the generated load, utilized resources, and emitted metrics.
-If you know a bit about how scenarios work, you'll both design better tests for resources and goals, and interpret test results with more understanding.
+If you know a bit about how scenarios work, you'll design better tests and interpret test results with more understanding.

 | On this page                                                                  | Read about                                                                                                                            |
 |-------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|